YaroBear/blog/content/building_a_hydrometer_2.md

 +++
-title = "What is a hydrometer and how do we build one?" date = 2022-10-02
+title = "Bridging the gap: Building an IOT Hydrometer (Part 2)" date = 2022-10-02
 [taxonomies]
 tags = ["hydrometer", "bridging the gap", "hydrostatics", "accelerometer", "archimedes' principle"]
 +++

 ## What is a hydrometer?